exasol/s3-document-files-virtual-schema/doc/user_guide/user_guide.md

 | `s3PathStyleAccess`   | `false`        |     ✘      | `true`                   |
 | `useSsl`              | `true`         |     ✘      | `false`                  |

 By setting `awsSessionToken` you can use two-factor authentication with this Virtual Schema adapter.
-However, please keep in mind that the token will expire withing a few hours.
+However, please keep in mind that the token will expire within few hours.
 So usually it's better to create a machine user without two-factor authentication enabled.

 This adapter currently support S3 path-style-access.
 However, the feature is deprecated by AWS.
-In case AWS will stop supporting it in their SDK we will also stop supporting.
+In case AWS will stop supporting it in their SDK we will also stop supporting it.

 ## Defining the Schema Mapping